 4. Marriage And Family Therapy, With A Licensed Marriage And Family Therapist

 This therapy combines varying techniques in dealing with the mental health of its patients.
-This form of therapy isn’t just about an individual but the relationships the individual shares.
-It is usually done with the other half or family members depending on the type of issue being dealt with.
 It helps to build a supportive emotional relationship among the individuals undergoing the therapy.

 Some professionals may be found referring to marriage and family therapy as systematic therapy.
 Marriage and family therapists who refer to it as systematic therapy subscribes to the systems theory.
 The system theory perceives the family as a unit bounded with emotions she has its own rules and relations.
 The theory centralizes on ensuring that the system improves and functions appropriately.

 Couples therapy is often varied as some therapists believe that the couples should see a therapist together while others think it is best they see the therapist separately.
-However, the goal of couples therapy is to improve the intimate relationship the couple shares.
 The intimate relationship may be ranging from sexual difficulties to distance and reoccurring fights.
 Regardless, of the issues the couple may be facing challenges, the couple may be seeking couples therapy as a pathway for them to improve and build on their intimate relationship.
 You can consult a marriage and family therapist if you and your family, or partner recognize issues within your relationship that you believe can be solved with therapy.

 5. Eye Movement Desensitization And Processing (EMDR) Therapy